 While wandering the park-like grounds and admiring the architecture of the colleges on your tour list, it can be easy to forget a very important question: Is this a comprehensive fee?
 Quite often the answer is yes at a private college and hard to ascertain at a public school.
 To help compare apples and oranges, take a checklist of possible extra fees or expenses on your tour so you ask the same questions everywhere.

 - Are there class-specific fees?
-For example, lab fees for science classes or studio fees for art or music classes.
+For example, these could include lab fees for science classes or studio fees for art or music classes.

 - Are there differential fees for specific majors?

 - Does the school charge more for additional credit hours?
 Some schools have a 50% tuition surcharge for credits in excess of degree requirements.

 - Is tutoring an additional expense?
 Is the tutoring remedial only?

 - Are there use fees for athletic facilities, the health center, and tech support?